win10ogod/trae-agent/README.md

 ### Configuration

-Trae Agent uses a JSON configuration file for settings.
-Please refer to the `trae_config.json` file in the root directory for the detailed configuration structure.
+Codynflux Agent uses a JSON configuration file for settings.
+Please refer to the `codynflux_config.json` file in the root directory for the detailed configuration structure.

 **WARNING:**
 For Doubao users, please use the following base_url.